Finite Automata Encoding Piecewise Polynomials: Regular Hierarchical Meshes

-\begin{remark} Note that for encoding of meshes one can use alternative representations of elements from $\left(\mathbb{Z}[1/b]^d; + \right)$ as finite strings for which the addition is FA--recognizable, see \cite{Akiyama08,NiesSemukhin07}.
-Furthermore, one can use other countable additive subgroups of $\left(\mathbb{R}^d; + \right)$ that admit representations of its elements as finite strings for which the addition is FA--recognizable, see \cite{Frank_LATA20}. \end{remark}
+\begin{remark} Chaudhuri, Sankaranarayanan and Vardi studied real functions that can be encoded by automata on inﬁnite strings \cite{CSV13}.
+The representation of elements in $\mathbb{Z}[1/b]^d$ defined by the identities \eqref{binary_decomposition}, \eqref{binary_representation_eq1} and \eqref{binary_representation_eq2} is similar to the representation of points in $\mathbb{R}^d$ used in \cite{CSV13} (though in this paper we use finite strings).
+However, in principle, one can use alternative representations of elements in $\left(\mathbb{Z}[1/b]^d; + \right)$, or other countable subgroups of $\left(\mathbb{R}^d; + \right)$, as finite strings for which the addition is FA--recognizable, see \cite{Akiyama08,NiesSemukhin07,Frank_LATA20}. \end{remark}